 - Set the remaining two speakers to the right and left of your listening area.

-- Connect the wires into the “Rear Right” and “Rear Left” channel port
+- Connect the wires to the “Rear Right” and “Rear Left” channel port

 Pioneer Receiver No Sound Through HD